Sean-Pereira-945/LLC-FRCRCE/README.md

 ## ▶️ Usage Instructions

-Once installed, start the application using the following command:
+To run the application:

 ```bash
 npm start
 ```

-The server will launch, allowing access to the web interface via your browser at the default port (usually [http://localhost:3000](http://localhost:3000)).
+Access it in your browser at: [http://localhost:3000](http://localhost:3000) 🌐

 ---

 ## 🤝 Contributing

-We welcome contributions from developers and educators alike.
-To contribute, please follow these guidelines:
+We 💖 contributions

-1. Fork the repository.
+1. Fork the repository
-2. Create a new feature branch:
+2. Create your feature branch:
    ```bash
    git checkout -b feature-name
    ```